 Soft matter exhibits a very rich variety of fascinating phenomena, which lead to a wide range of everyday applications, from foods to adhesives, and also to high-tech applications in optoelectronics, sensors and ‘smart’ surfaces.
 The group has an international profile, and research discoveries have been highlighted in world-leading journals, including Science and Nature.
 Particular strengths include liquid crystal elastomers, water dynamics in cement and porous media, novel nanocomposites, crystallisation, and coatings and adhesives.

 We have a strong reputation for research.
 We regularly publish our results in leading international journals, such as Physical Review Letters and Advanced Materials.
-In the 2014 Research Excellence Framework (REF), most of the Group's research was classified as either world leading or internationally excellent.
+In the 2014 Research Excellence Framework (REF), most of our groups research was classified as either world leading or internationally excellent.